Tonyhaoyu/DH110-TonyXiong/assignment06/README.md

 <img src="./8.png">

 As shown, they have both passed the 4.5:1 color contrast test (AAA level) by a comfortable margin.
+This ensures that from a color standpoint, most people can easily identify with all the objects on the page and not stress too much on recognizing, or failing to recognize, any elements.

 ## Design System
 Typeface: SeoulNamsan (body), Alice (header)